sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

     ![env](/images1/environment1.png)

 1. To visualize the traffic distribution by geography, click on **View map**.
-The geo-map shows the traffic distribution to a data center from countries/regions and continents communicating to it.
+The geo-map shows the traffic distribution to a data center from countries/regions and continents communicating with it.

     ![map](/images1/viewmap.png)